 Regardless what you may have heard almost everywhere, there is no purpose or reason for 72 dpi images on computer video screens or web pages.
 As a concept, 72 dpi is simply a false notion.
 It is a myth.
 It is NOT how video systems work, and it is detrimental to understanding how things really do work.
 It is very easy to show proof of this here.

 If you want to know why, you're in the right place.

 This section is written unusually, as an argument, because there are some people that are, let's say, extremely certain that 72 dpi (or 96 dpi) is surely somehow quite important for images on the computer video screen.
 They may have no clue how or why, they have just always heard it was important.
 Sometimes they want to argue this anyway, so this is written for them, and I hope it may give them cause to simply look at what actually happens on their own screen before they email me.
 Other people have also heard how 72 dpi was supposedly important, but they can't make it work, it does not produce the desired results (which is in fact the correct answer about the validity of 72 dpi).
 This is also written to be useful for them, but the diatribe may be a bit thick. <grin>

 When I say video, I simply mean video systems which operate the computer monitor.
 I am not referring to movies or animation.

-This site was written for scanners and scanning, but all the digital image basics still fully apply to images from digital cameras.
+All the digital image basics fully apply to images from scanners or from digital cameras.
 The only difference is the method of creating the images.
 Once created, it is all just pixels, and printing and video are still exactly the same ideas for all.
-Some pages were since added here, oriented more for digital cameras, and I would invite you to view:
+I would invite you to view:

 Each of the three images below are 412x324 pixels in size, which is why the video system shows each of them as 412x324 pixels size on the screen.